-- 1. Explain the Feature of Human Rights - 2.
 Bring out the different theories of Human Rights

-RATIONALE OF HUMAN RIGHTS AND UNITED NATION'S HUMAN RIGHTS SYSTEM
+RATIONALE OF HUMAN RIGHTS

-In countries which have bills of rights there is basic statement of freedoms subject to permitted abridgement of such freedoms.
+In countries which have bills of rights there is a basic statement of freedoms subject to permitted abridgement of such freedoms.
 Freedoms are restricted in the public interest on grounds of national security, to preserve public order, to protect public health, to maintain moral standards, to secure due recognition and respect for the rights and freedoms of others or to meet the just requirements of the general welfare of a democratic society.
 The United States Supreme Court has over the years qualified the rights in the Constitutions.
-Any statement of rights is not absolute and must of necessity by subject to limitations on the above lines.
+Any statement of rights is not absolute and must of necessity be subject to limitations on the above lines.
 The right of free speech and expression does not extend to sedition, slander, defamation and obscenity.
 The principle of equality before the law cannot deny a legislature the power to classify persons for legislative purposes and to legislate affecting them, provided that the classification is not arbitrary and is based on a real and substantial distinction bearing a reasonable and just relation to the objects sought to be achieved.
 Thus the legislature could enact legislation regulating the activities of money lenders.
 This would amount to a singling out of money lenders and would be prima facie in conflict with the principle of equality before the law.
 But provided the classification is reasonable.